“The National Women’s Health Network reports that each year 12 billion pads and 7 million tampons are dumped into U.S. landfills.”

 “According to the book Flow: The Cultural History of Menstruation, the average woman throws away up to 300 pounds of feminine hygiene related products in a lifetime.”

 Pads are made with “super absorbent materials” that can hold up to 10X their weight.
-They also have plastic linings, which take a long time to decompose.
+They also have plastic linings, which stay on the planet for a long, long time..

 Tampon Alternatives: The Menstrual Cup or Sea Sponges.

 There are a few different companies that make them; The DivaCup, Mooncup, SckoonCup and the Keeper are the ones I’ve heard of.
 You place these inside the body where they collect blood, some up to 12 hours, and when you’re ready, you take them out, rinse and re-use.
 You can sanitize them by boiling them or keeping them in a vinegar solution before using them.
 You don’t want to introduce heavy chemicals and bleach into your body so I suggest not trying to clean it with chemicals.
 The cup will naturally stain with use.
 I personally do not find the menstrual cup comfortable but some women swear by it.
 This would be the GREENEST alternative to tampons or pads.

 Disposable Pad Alternatives: Re-usable Pads and Underwear (like THINX)

 Though I have not used THINX underwear, they seem to be getting quite a bit of attention.
 You can check them out at www.shethinx.com I don't know how I feel about these because I believe they have plastics (synthetic fibers) in them so every time you wash them, microfibers end up down the drain, in the oceans.
 (See last paragraph for compostable pads.)

 You can also make your own reusable pads or you can purchase them from a variety of companies or individuals on Etsy.com.
 I highly recommend buying organic cotton whether you are making it yourself or buying it.